PD0DIB/Nextion_HAM-radio-screens/docs/README.md

-The Nextion: How-To-Build tutorial in this section is written using the LST ('Old") editor.

-The new editor (v.
-0.56 and up) has more powerfull features which are not used by this tutorial.

-However, it still is an excelent document to start with, learning the basics 'How to use and build/modify" your own screens.

-The Basic fields document describes all variable fields, provisioned by your hotspot (MMDVM and ON7LDS NextionDriver).
+In this section:

+1)  The Nextion Editor Programming Language for Editor v0.58 and higher
+      * explaining the programming script-language for the Nextion Nextion Screens
+2)  The Nextion "How-to" document
+      * A "learning by doing" description, based on the 'Old'(LST) editor, but still usable for the basics
+3)  Standard values and .txt fields and functions, provisioned by MMDVM and ON7LDS' NextionDriver

 Have fun!
 PD0DIB | Rob van Rheenen